 This system is called OBD II (On-Board Diagnostics-Second Generation) and is intended to assure that emissions are at acceptable levels for the life of the vehicle, helping to produce a cleaner environment.
-(In Canada, OBD II is replaced by Enhanced Diagnostics.)
 The SERVICE ENGINE SOON light comes on to indicate that there is a problem and service is required.
 Malfunctions often will be indicated by the system before any problem is apparent.
 This may prevent more serious damage to your vehicle.
 This system is also designed to assist your service technician in correctly diagnosing any malfunction.